Python-GIS-book/site/source/part1/chapter-04/md/04-plot-formatting.md

 data.head(4)
 ```

-And now we can create a plot (Figure 4.X) to visualize all of the temperature data for the four mythical lands using the pandas `plot()` function.
+Using this data we can create a plot (Figure 4.X) to visualize the temperatures for the four mythical lands using the pandas `plot()` function.

 ```python
 ax = data.plot(